-The President and the Vice-President are elected by the Members of the Court every three years by secret ballot.
-The election is held on the date on which Members of the Court elected at a triennial election are to begin their terms of office or shortly thereafter.
-An absolute majority is required and there are no conditions with regard to nationality.
-The President and the Vice-President may be re-elected.
+The President and Vice-President are elected by the Members of the Court every three years by secret ballot.
+The election is held on the date on which Members of the Court elected at a triennial election begin their terms of office or shortly thereafter.
+An absolute majority is required and there are no conditions of nationality.
+The President and Vice-President may be re-elected.

 In The Hague, where he/she is obliged to reside, the President of the Court takes precedence over the doyen of the diplomatic corps.

-The President receives a special supplementary allowance of 15,000 United States dollars per annum, in addition to his/her annual salary.
+The President receives a special supplementary allowance of US$15,000 per annum, in addition to his/her annual salary.

-The Vice-President replaces the President in his/her absence, in the event of his/her inability to exercise his/her duties, or in the event of a vacancy in the presidency.
-For this purpose he/she receives a daily allowance.
-In the absence of the Vice-President, this role devolves upon the senior judge.
+The Vice-President replaces the President in his/her absence, in the event of his/her inability to perform his/her duties, or in the event of a vacancy in the presidency.
+He/she receives a daily allowance for doing so.
+In the absence of the Vice-President, this role falls to the senior judge.

-On 6 February 2015 the Court elected Judge Ronny Abraham (France) to be President and Judge Abdulqawi Ahmed Yusuf (Somalia) to be Vice-President.
+On 6 February 2018, the Court elected Judge Abdulqawi Ahmed Yusuf (Somalia) as President and Judge Xue Hanqin (China) as Vice-President

-The following judges served as President or Vice-President before the present holders of those offices:
+The following judges have previously served as President or Vice-President: